fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fixm-core.md

                 <fb:pos>19.740115 NaN</fb:pos>
    </fx:position>
 ```
-This example represents a description of a lat lon pair that is a valid XML but fails to follow the rules of the data correctness from [this chapter](general-guidance/general-rules-for-data-correctness).
-This example validates from a data structure point of view (it validates against the FIXM Core XML schemas) but is not correct because “NaN” is not a valid number as Lat/Lon.
+This example represents a description of a latitude longitude pair that is a valid XML but fails to follow the rules of the data correctness from [this chapter](general-guidance/general-rules-for-data-correctness).
+This example validates from a data structure point of view (it validates against the FIXM Core XML schemas) but is not correct because “NaN” is not a valid number in latitude longitude pair.